WaelOGC/futureSelfapp/docs/07-credits-and-subscriptions.md

 ### Credit Consumption

 **Per-Tool Consumption**:
-- Each AI tool consumes a specific number of credits per generation
+- Each AI Service consumes a specific number of credits per generation
 - Credit costs vary by tool based on complexity and processing requirements
 - Costs are displayed to users before generation
 - Credits are deducted immediately upon successful generation